LADSoft/OrangeC/build.md

 which cleans up all the output files for the specific target (in this case msvc)

+to clean up all output directories in the distribution type

+    omake dist-clean

 If you want to make a distribution after seperately building the EXE and LIBRARY files:

     omake distribute